Bruce Norris (ice hockey): Ice hockey

 Norris attended Yale University and played defence on the varsity team, like his father, who also played ice hockey during his youth.
-In 1952, James E. Norris Sr owned the Detroit Red Wings, a share of the Chicago Blackhawks, and mortgages on Madison Square Garden, where the New York Rangers played, and the Boston Garden, home of the Boston Bruins.
+In 1952, James E. Norris owned the Detroit Red Wings, a share of the Chicago Blackhawks, and mortgages on Madison Square Garden, where the New York Rangers played, and the Boston Garden, home of the Boston Bruins.
 After his death on December 4, 1952, the Norris interests were broken up.
 Bruce and his sister Marguerite Norris inherited the Red Wings and Marguerite was named president.
 After winning the Stanley Cup in 1955 Bruce bought out his sister's shares to become the sole owner of the Red Wings.
 He owned the team until 1982 when it was sold to Mike Ilitch.

 In 1957, Norris ordered the trade of Ted Lindsay from the Red Wings to Chicago because of Lindsay's efforts to form the National Hockey League Players' Association.
 His role in the union busting efforts are dramatized in the TV movie, Net Worth.

 Norris was elected the chairman of the National Hockey League's Board of Governors.
 Bruce Norris was inducted into the Hockey Hall of Fame in 1969, joining his father and brother.
 Bruce Norris' name was engraved on the Stanley Cup as a Vice President in 1952, 1954 and 1955.
 In 1976, Bruce Norris was awarded the Lester Patrick Trophy for outstanding service to hockey in the United States.